jfoggo/WebAPK/README.md

 -   And finally: **WebAPKs**
 It can also be installed with the same procedure as before, but the installation prompt might look a little different and take a little longer.
 Why?
-Because this time, google's new invented service takes your web-app, compiles it into an APK, playstore signs it and chrome finally installs it.
+Because this time, google's new implemented service compiles your web-app into an APK, then playstore signs the APK and chrome finally installs it.
 And what is the result?
 There is no tiny little browser logo in your app's icon and the app is installed `like any other app`!
 Have a look at your `phone settings => Apps`.
 Your app will be listed there with the hint: **installed via playstore**.